The Dog Bite Lawyers of Abel Law Firm

 The process of receiving compensation for your dog bite injury in Oklahoma starts with retaining good legal representation.
 An experienced personal injury law firm, like Abel Law Firm, will walk you through the process, which can be lengthy and complex.

-We’ll start with an interview so we can get your side of what the story about happened before, during, and after the incident in question.
+We’ll start with an interview to get your side of what the story about happened before, during, and after the incident in question.
 We’ll ask loads of questions, including:

 - What time of day was the incident?